-Nine inches in diameter, yet circulates air in an entire room with ease.
+Nine inches in diameter yet circulates air in an entire room with ease.
 Saves both time and costs compared to other cooling devices.
 High marks for its ability to impact air temperature and operate quietly as well.
-Comes with five-year limited warranty.
+Controls are conveniently placed.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 By design, an air circulator fan works differently from a desk fan or stand fan.
 Instead of producing a strong blast of air, it sets the air in the room in motion to cool it down without any oscillation required.

 The concept of air circulator fans originated with airplane engines — in fact, these fans often look a lot like airplane engines.
 While an ordinary fan disperses air directly in front of it, an air circulator sends a steady column or vortex of air across a room, creating a circulation pattern that gets all the air in the room moving.
 It does this with specially angled, or pitched, fan blades; a funnel-like or wind tunnel-like housing; and aerodynamic intakes and outlets.
 This eliminates any pockets of warm, stuffy air and keeps everyone in the room equally comfortable.

 After hours of research and hands-on user testing, we determined that the Vornado 630 Whole Room Air Circulator is our top choice for its expert design and excellent performance.
 And if you want a convertible table or stand fan with air circulator features at an affordable cost, we highly recommend the Pelonis 2-in-1 Air Circulator Fan.